What is the ERS Distance Learning Program?

 - Builds stronger relationships and collaborative networks between ERS researchers and minority-serving institutions.

 How does the program work?

 Each semester, ERS researchers give presentations on timely and policy-relevant topics that broadly cover issues pertaining to food and agricultural policy.
 The presentations are delivered directly to the classrooms of participating institutions using interactive, real-time technologies.
 Students interact with ERS researchers by asking questions during the presentation and by giving their own presentations.

-Spring 2015 Seminar Schedule (all panel discussions will be given on Tuesdays, beginning at 2:00 p.m.
+Fall 2015 Schedule of Distance Learning Seminars (all seminars will be given on Tuesdays, beginning at 12:30 p.m.
 Eastern Time):

 ||School Meals in Transition